cockroachdb/docs/v22.1/create-security-certificates-custom-ca.md

 For secure clusters, you can avoid getting the warning message by using a certificate issued by a public CA whose certificates are trusted by browsers, in addition to the CockroachDB-created certificates.

 1. Request a certificate from a public CA (for example, [Let's Encrypt](https://letsencrypt.org/)).
 The certificate must have the IP addresses and DNS names used to reach the DB Console listed in the `Subject Alternative Name` field.
-2. Rename the certificate and key as `ui.crt` and `ui.key`.
+2. Rename the certificate and key files to `ui.crt` and `ui.key`.
-3. Add the `ui.crt` and `ui.key` to the [trust store](security-reference/transport-layer-security.html#trust-store). `ui.key` must meet the [permission requirements check](cockroach-cert.html#key-file-permissions) on macOS, Linux, and other UNIX-like systems.
+3. Add the `ui.crt` and `ui.key` files to the [trust store](security-reference/transport-layer-security.html#trust-store). `ui.key` must meet the [permission requirements check](cockroach-cert.html#key-file-permissions) on macOS, Linux, and other UNIX-like systems.
 If your cluster is deployed using containers, update the containers to include the new certificate and key.
 4. The cockroach process reads certificates only when the process starts.

    - In a manually-deployed cluster, load the `ui.crt` certificate without restarting the node by issuing a `SIGHUP` signal to the cockroach process: